The Library is open. See frequently asked questions.

 - in a presentation to your local history society

 Please acknowledge the creator and that the material is from the collections of the State Library of NSW.
 The Library does not endorse any inappropriate or derogatory use.

 - any special requirements that may apply to original, unpublished, culturally sensitive material, or material with donor rights agreements in place.

 For material that is in copyright you will need to seek permission from the copyright owner for any other use.
 It is your responsibility to check the copyright status of material described in the catalogue.
 Copyright status may be undetermined if data in the Library’s catalogue record is incomplete or inaccurate.

 Use of digital or digitised copies of in-copyright material that you may see in the Library catalogue requires a request for permission unless your use falls within one of the exceptions, such as research or study.
 This is because a copyright owner may have allowed us to put a copy on a Library website but not allowed us to authorise uses beyond research or study.

 We endeavour to provide correct and up-to-date copyright information on all material in our collection.
 If you believe an item has incorrect copyright information, please contact us using our online feedback form.

 Information on copyright provided by the Library does not constitute legal advice.
 If in doubt, seek legal advice before copying a work.

-Unless otherwise stated, the content published on the Library websites is licenced under Creative Commons Attribution 4.0 International Licence.
-Under this licence, you are free to copy, distribute, remix and build upon this content if you acknowledge the State Library of NSW.
+However unless stated otherwise, the content created by the Library on this website is licenced under Creative Commons Attribution 4.0 International Licence.
+Under this licence, you are free to copy, distribute, remix and build upon this content if you acknowledge the State Library of NSW

 The Library sometimes uses material for which it does not own the copyright on its websites.
 We have made genuine efforts to contact all copyright owners to obtain permission for these materials.
 If you are concerned that you have found material in the State Library of New South Wales catalogue or on a Library website which you think is in breach of copyright law, please contact us in writing stating: